-The bay provides good anchorage in the north through east to southerly conditions, but is exposed to all conditions with a westerly quadrant and holding is not the best.
+The bay provides good anchorage in the north through east to southerly conditions, but is exposed to all conditions with a westerly component and holding is not the best.
 Access is straightforward in daylight at any stage of the tide although a great measure of tidal planning will be required to operate in this area.

 Keyfacts for Port Dandy